attested-frontiers/landing-page/blog/progtradfi.md

 ---
 title: The Road to ProgTradFi
 date: August 2025
-description: Traditional finance isn't being replaced—it's being reprogrammed.
+description: Traditional finance isn't being replaced, it's being reprogrammed.
 Smart contracts now let us express legally binding financial agreements in code with confidentiality built in.
 ---

 # The Road to ProgTradFi

-**Traditional finance isn’t being replaced—it’s being programmed.** The real disruption isn’t a new financial system—it’s the ability to codify existing legal and financial agreements as modular, composable code that settles according to legal infrastructure already trusted by markets and regulators.
+**Traditional finance isn't being replaced; it's being programmed.** The real disruption isn't a new financial system but the ability to codify existing legal and financial agreements as modular, composable code that settles according to legal infrastructure already trusted by markets and regulators.

 **The prize?** Global financial intermediation currently costs over [$7 trillion per year](https://www.mckinsey.com/industries/financial-services/our-insights/global-banking-annual-review).
 Programmable, confidential contracts collapse that cost by automating trust, settlement, and enforcement at the protocol layer.

-**All it takes is Public key infrastructure**—already embedded in passports, bank APIs, and national ID systems—is the only trust root needed to authenticate signatures, validate claims, and trigger smart contracts.
+**All it takes is Public key infrastructure** already embedded in passports, bank APIs, and national ID systems as the only trust root needed to authenticate signatures, validate claims, and trigger smart contracts.
 No mass onboarding.
 No paradigm shift required.
 Just cryptographic enforcement of familiar user daily flows.

 This is ProgTradFi— Not a new system, just a radically thinner one.

-This blog walks through the technologies, integrations, and regulatory shifts that make ProgTradFi possible—and shows how they’re already being used to program finance from within by builders today.
+This blog walks through the technologies, integrations, and regulatory shifts that make ProgTradFi possible and shows how they're already being used to program finance from within by builders today.

 ## Contents